bevyengine/rfcs/rfcs/45-stageless.md

   - if system-like run criteria still need to be evaluated, the system is put back in queue
 - if all of the system-like run criteria have returned `true`, check that the joint data access for the system and its trivial run criteria are free
   - otherwise, skip it
-- if all of the trivial run criteria return `true`, immediately run the system
+- if all of the trivial run criteria return `true`, spawn a task and immediately run the system
   - otherwise, skip it

 System-like run criteria are evaluated using seperate tasks (like other systems), while trivial run criteria are evaluated by the scheduler itself.